microsoft/rest-api-fuzz-testing/docs/how-to-onboard-a-tool.md

 #### Referencing the task-config.json file

-In the mounted folder whose path is indicated in the RAFT_WORK_DIRECTORY you will find the **task-config.json** file that contains any data defined in the job definition `toolConfiguration` section of the task.
+In the mounted folder whose path is indicated in the RAFT_WORK_DIRECTORY you will find the **task-config.json** file that contains the current `task` entry in the job definition task array.

+This structure also contains the `tooConfiguration` entry.
 The format of this data is under your control.
 For example, a RESTler job definition might contain the following `toolConfiguration` blob:

  ```json